High-Tech Tools: Digital Assistant Uses in the Garage

 Under the hood and in the cabin, technology and automobiles are becoming ever more intertwined.
 Cars are also getting smarter than ever before, able to interact with other vehicles and obstacles on the road, as well as with their drivers and passengers.

-Along the same vein, digital assistants like Siri, Alexa and Cortana are everywhere, and drivers are getting used to asking for the closest Italian restaurant or the nearest oil change without ever taking their hands off the wheel.
+Along the same vein, digital assistants (sometimes called smart speakers) like Siri, Alexa and Cortana are everywhere, and drivers are getting used to asking for the closest Italian restaurant or the nearest oil change without ever taking their hands off the wheel.
 But are there digital assistant uses in the garage, too?
 Aside from answering a phone call or sending text messages while you work with dirty hands, what about actual project-based assistance?

 Specifying Digital Assistant Uses